Bankoga/golem/core/region_confs/config_rules_framework_explanation.md

 - layers list
   - layer dict
     - name: layer_name
-    - details:
+      - used as key for layers dict inside a region
+    - point_size: number of cells at a point (i.e. destination) in the layer
-      - point_type: cell or array of cells
+    - cells list: a list of tuples of cell type, and percent of cells in layer
-      - vs point_size: 1, n
+      - cell type
         - cell morphology
           - lengths of dendrites?
           - plasticity data (if differs from generic)
           - resource constraints (if differs from generic)
         - connection data
           - types of cells that can project to the destination
           - layer to layer connections within the region
           - substitution spots for cross-PD connections
+        - distribution percentage: indicates what % of point_size should be composed of the paired cell type

 > Note on Cortex Region: it is perhaps the case that l1-6 naming convention works fine normally, though something more descriptive may be nice